Blog

 This card number would then be used to start a session with the cybercriminal logging into the real online banking website.
 On that site, the attacker will be asked for certain characters from a password known to the victim – this changes with each login attempt so the victim would never enter their full password at any time.
 Consequently, the attacker needs to obtain this information from the victim.

-Back-end panel to set which PIN and password characters to request
+Figure 6: Back-end panel to set which PIN and password characters to request.

 As this kit allows for real-time dynamic phishing, the attacker simply sets up a couple of options using a form on the control panel and pushes the correct page to the victim.